HicResearch/TREEHOOSE/doc/architecture/Architecture.md

 ---

-Using TREEHOOSE implemenation a user should be able to run multiple isolated projects and trusted research environment in parallel and scale according the organisation's research needs.
+Using the TREEHOOSE implementation allows a user to run multiple isolated TRE projects in parallel and to scale according to the organisation's research needs.

-To enable TREEHOOSE implementation to support scalable research workloads , meet the organization’s security and auditing requirements, and evolve with business requirements it uses AWS Control Tower to set up and govern a secure, multi-account AWS environment, called a landing zone.
+The TREEHOOSE TRE implementation supports scalable research workloads, aims to meet an organization’s security and auditing requirements, and can evolve with the business demands.
+To meet this goal, an AWS Control Tower provides the setup to govern a secure, multi-account AWS environment, called a landing zone.

-Below is the high-level Organization Unit and Account Structure that will be setup by using the TREEHOOSE solution.
+Below is the high-level Organizational Unit and Account Structure that will be setup by using the TREEHOOSE solution.

 ![Multi-account structure](../../res/images/multi-account-setup.png)